-All states in the United States grant their farmers a legal right to farm.
-This right lets them farm without fear of being sued for everyday farm activities.
-This means that you often cannot sue a farm because it creates an unpleasant smell, or because its tractors kick up dust that blows onto your property.
-To better understand the right to farm, it helps to understand the concept of "nuisance" laws.
+These state laws let people farm without fear of being sued for everyday farm activities.
+This means you often cannot sue a farm because it creates an unpleasant smell or because its tractors kick up dust that blows onto your property.

 The Right to Farm and Nuisance Laws

-Nuisance laws are one of the oldest forms of common law, and they enable you to sue another party who is interfering with your right to enjoy your property, typically throughsmells, sounds, pollution, or other hazards that extend beyond the other party's property boundaries.
+Nuisance laws are among the oldest forms of common law.
+They enable you to sue another party who is interfering with your right to enjoy your property.
+Such types of interference typically include:

-As agriculture grew in the 1980s to "mega" farms, more and more people brought lawsuits against these large farms for creating nuisances.
-The loud sound of heavy machinery, the pungent smell of livestock and the use of pesticides were the most common cause for lawsuits.
-Many farms were shut down by court order as a result of these lawsuits, and in response a "right to farm" was created.
+As agriculture grew in scope in the 1980s to "mega" farms, more and more people brought nuisance lawsuits against these large agricultural operations.
+The loud sound of heavy machinery, the pungent smell of livestock, and the use of pesticides were the most common causes for lawsuits.
+Many farms were shut down by court order as a result of these lawsuits.
+In response, a "right to farm" was created.

 Ask Around Before You Buy

 If you are planning on moving to an area that has a significant agricultural industry, it pays to really investigate the area before moving.
-Realize, though, that some farming practices are seasonal, so even a physical inspection may not reveal any potential problems if you go at the wrong time.
-Ask a potential real estate agent, check with any local farming groups, and find out from neighbors whether there have been any problems before, and if there are any seasonal farming practices you should be aware of.
+Realize, though, that some farming practices are seasonal.
+That means even a physical inspection may not reveal any potential problems if you go at the wrong time.
+Ask a potential real estate agent, check with local farming groups, and find out from neighbors if there have been any problems in the past.
+Find out whether there are seasonal farming practices that may crop up later.